GRONINGEN-MICROBIOME-CENTRE/Lifelines_NEXT/Demo_LLNEXT/README.md

 ## Strain transmission analysis

-The script [step4_strainTransmission.R](step4_strainTransmission.R) ``` takes tree inputs from RAxML and performs the analysis on strain transmission
+The script [step4_strainTransmission.R](step4_strainTransmission.R) ``` takes tree inputs from RAxML and performs the analysis on strain transmission.

 ## PGLMM analysis